sudorandom/kmcd.dev/content/posts/2026/google-protobuf-value-considered-harmful/index.md

 Let's be honest: **this feels gross**.
 Wrapping raw, stringified JSON inside a Protobuf binary envelope violates schema purity, bypasses static verification, makes API documentation a mess, and is generally a dirty hack.

 But if you are on a high-throughput, latency-sensitive hot path, the numbers don't care about architectural aesthetics.
 Bypassing dynamic WKT parsing in favor of opaque JSON packaging saves a lot of CPU cycles and heap allocations.
 It allows intermediate routing nodes to forward the packet instantly without deserializing the payload at all, leaving the task of parsing to downstream consumer services which can deserialize it directly into native Go structs only when absolutely necessary.
 It's a compromise.
+Opaque JSON packaging is only advantageous when intermediate services do not need to inspect the payload.
 If you can, commit to stable, statically typed schemas.
-But if you must support unstructured data, holding your nose and packing raw JSON into a string or bytes field is far more efficient than pretending `google.protobuf.Value` is a clean solution.
+But if you must support unstructured data, holding your nose and packing raw JSON into a string or bytes field is far more efficient on performance-critical transport paths than treating `google.protobuf.Value` as a zero-cost abstraction.

 ### Use `google.protobuf.Value` for low-throughput dynamic data